stoneyrh/gSOAP/gsoap/doc/guide/index.md

 system when that is not secure.
 Therefore, a flat <i>`cacert.pem`</i> file or directory can be specified to store trusted certificates.

-The gSOAP distribution includes a <i>`cacerts.pem`</i> file with the certificates of all certificate authorities.
+The gSOAP package includes a <i>`cacerts.pem`</i> file with the certificates of all certificate authorities.
 You can use this file to verify the authentication of servers that provide certificates issued by these CAs.

 The <i>`cacert.pem`</i>, <i>`client.pem`</i>, and <i>`server.pem`</i> files in the gSOAP
-distribution are examples of self-signed certificates.
+package are examples of self-signed certificates.
 The <i>`client.pem`</i> and <i>`server.pem`</i> contain the client/server
 private key concatenated with the certificate.
 The keyfiles (<i>`client.pem`</i> and <i>`server.pem`</i>) are created by concatenating the